 The Fair Fit Method is a sewing skill builder unlike any other class or pattern on the market.
-It incorporates proficiency in draping, muscle memory, material handling, and pattern alteration while teaching advanced sewing techniques that build better coordination.
-The curriculum that I teach will help beginner and intermediate sewists leap into more advanced skill sets, rounding out their skills, and improving the way they approach future garments after learning the methods.
+It incorporates proficiency in draping, muscle memory, material handling, and a sculptural approach to sewing while teaching advanced sewing techniques that build better coordination.
+I want to help beginner and intermediate sewists leap into more advanced skill sets, while rounding out your skillset, and providing new ways to approach future garments after learning the methods.

 The courses are not easy, but even beginners have had a lot of fun and grown from learning the different methods.
 In this post, I interviewed two local Fair Fit students and captured their insights and experiences of learning how to sew and participating in the Fair Fit Method live workshops held in 2017.
-Hopefully their thoughts and examples will help you make a clear decision whether or not to participate and resolve any doubts you might be having about your own skills and ability to take the course.
+Hopefully their thoughts and examples will help you provide some insights be beneficial to anyone considering enrolling in the courses.

 Erika and Melissa started working with me in January 2017, and their love of contemporary clothing, and desire to grow and learn in their sewing made them perfect candidates to try out the Fair Fit Skirt and Top courses.

-I fast tracked them because they had an enthusiasm to learn and adventurous spirits.
+As a rebel maker myself, I love folks who have an enthusiasm to learn and adventurous spirits.
 They would do their homework, they were practicing on their own, and they knew that they could fail- but didn't let that stop them.
 What I also appreciated about both of them is that they have a lightness about their approach, they did not have an excessive perfectionism or fear of failure, and if they did mess up they were willing to try again and not get frustrated.
-Here are some of their thoughts and experiences of learning how to sew this year and working with the Fair Fit Patterns.
+Here are some of their thoughts and experiences of learning how to sew this year and working with the Fair Fit patterns.